TheThreadMaster/AI-Powered-Antivirus/docs/FRONTEND.md

-# AI Shield - Frontend Documentation
+# AI-Powered Antivirus - Frontend Documentation

 ## Overview

-The AI Shield frontend is built with **Next.js 16** (React 19) and TypeScript, providing a modern, responsive dashboard for real-time threat monitoring and security management.
+The AI-Powered Antivirus frontend is built with **Next.js 16** (React 19) and TypeScript, providing a modern, responsive dashboard for real-time threat monitoring and security management.

 ## Architecture